-In addition to phase determination, XRD was applied to study the crystallinity of the hematite thin films.
-The grazing incidence geometry for in-plane XRD makes it very sensitive to the surface alignment and its area, and hence not suitable to examine crystallinity.
-In our previous study [16], we have relied on the Bragg-Brentano geometry (θ -2 θ scans) as well as out-of-plane pole figure measurements to evaluate the crystallinity.
-As shown in the (1,0,-1,4) pole figures (Figure 4), an apparent fiber texture is only observed in the hematite films without and with 6 mol% Sn (ALD cycle ratio 1:20).
+In addition to the phase determination, we have applied XRD to study the crystallinity of the hematite thin films.
+It is noteworthy that in-plane diffraction is not suitable to quantify crystallinity as the grazing incidence geometry makes the measurement very sensitive to the surface alignment and its area.
+In our previous study [16], we have relied on the Bragg-Brentano geometry (θ -2 θ scans) to evaluate the crystallinity, as well as out-of-plane pole figure measurements.
+As shown in the (1,0,-1,4) pole figures (Fig. 4), an apparent fiber texture is only observed in the hematite films without and with 6 mol% Sn.
 For the higher Sn concentrations, the pole figures become noisier, suggesting a decrease in the crystallinity.